 Why do teens stay silent?

 If talking to other people is such a good idea, teens must do it all the time – right?
 But unfortunately, that’s not the case.
-In that study of Australian students, only half the teens who’d been bullied had actually told their parents about it.
-And a study of cyber bullying found that only about one in six teens who had been cyber bullied said they’d fixed the problem by speaking to their parents.
+In that study of Australian students, only half the teens who’d been bullied had told their parents about it.
+And a study of cyber bullying found that only about one in six teens who’d been cyber bullied said they’d fixed the problem by speaking to their parents.

 So, why don’t teens ask for help?
 There are many reasons, including:

-- They are embarrassed or afraid of seeming ‘weak’.
+- they are embarrassed or afraid of seeming ‘weak’

-- They don’t believe adults can help them.
+- they don’t believe adults can help them

-- They prefer to deal with their problems alone.
+- they prefer to deal with their problems alone

 Cyber bullying can be particularly hard to talk about.
-Some teens assume their parents won’t understand how the technology works, or how people behave online.
+Some teens assume their parents won’t understand how the technology works or how people behave online.
 Other teens stay quiet because they’re afraid their parents will take their devices away.

 What can parents do?